Skip to main content

 Fatty Acids

 Fatty acids can be free or covalently linked by ester or amide link to a base molecule like triglycerides or membrane lipids.
 The key principle we learned in our study of proteins, which is that structure determines function, also applies to lipids.
 The figure below shows three types of molecules: a free fatty acid, a wax with an esterified fatty acid, and a glycolipid with a fatty acid connected by an amide link in another type of lipid (glycosphingolipid).
 Each has different properties, leading to different functions.
 Waxes, for instance, are very nonpolar and water-insoluble.
 They are amorphous solids at room temperature but, depending on their structure, can melt to form high-viscosity liquids.
-They are used as a coating on the surfaces of leaves to help prevent water loss.
-The glycolipids (glyco- as it contains a monosaccharide group) are constituents of membrane bilayers.
+They are used as coatings on leaf surfaces to help prevent water loss.
+The glycolipids (glyco- as they contain a monosaccharide group) are constituents of membrane bilayers.
 Figure \(\PageIndex{3}\) shows the general structures of fatty acid-containing waxes and other lipids.

 Figure \(\PageIndex{3}\): Fatty acids in waxes and glycolipids